viviennguyen94/fileManagerFarm/README.md

 The following functionalities are represented by the buttons below:
 - Trash (multiple): deleting files / folders
-- Move (1): moving files
+- Move (single): moving files
-- Crop Info (1): viewing file information
+- Crop Info (single): viewing file information
-- Copy (1): copying files from current directory to any other one
+- Copy (single): copying files from current directory to any other one
-- Grow Crop (1):  create file / folder
+- Grow Crop (single):  create file / folder

 Other functionalities: